katerina-tziala/my-weather-forecast/README.md

   - **city-forecast**: The module to display the weather forecast of the selected city.
 This module has also an extra presentational component (daily-prediction) which is responsible for displaying the list of the predictions of each day.
 Since this component is not used elsewhere, it is placed under this folder.

 ## Future Improvements
+- Add loaders and error messages/notifications to notify user for the state of the app

-- Implementation of a search field / typeahead dropdown checkbox list, to allow the user to select multiple cities in the *Weather Forecast Page*.
+- Implementation of a search field / typeahead dropdown checkbox list, to allow the user to select multiple cities in the *Weather Forecast Page*

 - Convert it to a PWA app